 How to ace soft skills in resumes & interviews – 15 expert tips from hiring pros, business owners and career coaches.

-Soft skills have to be seen to be believed – and stories are the best way to do this.
+Experts suggest that these skills have to be seen to be believed.
+So your accomplishments and stories are the best way to do this.
 Have you juggled deadlines?
 Achieved project success?
 Done any troubleshooting?
 Organized events?

 James Rice, Head of Digital Marketing at WikiJob feels that while hard skills can be shown via qualifications, soft skills are slightly more slippery.
 “Remember to show,” he suggests.
 “Don’t tell.
 Simply stating that you are a great communicator, for example, can have the ironic effect of undermining the very soft skill you are claiming to have.”